The Red Brick Inn of Panguitch Bed & Breakfast

 OPEN APRIL 1 - OCTOBER 15

 This is us, Brett & Peggy, your innkeepers with Cheyenne, our Pomimo.
-We talked about a B&B on our second date, 28 years ago and finally in 2000 we took the leap and bought this house.
-Peggy is the main innkeeper and after 14 years loves it more than ever.
+We talked about a B&B on our second date, 29 years ago and finally in 2000 we took the leap and bought the house.
+Peggy is the main innkeeper and after 15 years loves it more than ever.

 Enjoy a complimentary drink on our shady deck, watch the hummingbirds or take a nap in the hammock under the elms.
 In the evening take in a famous Panguitch sunset followed by a "star show" in the sky above... have you ever seen the Milky Way?

 The pioneer town of Panguitch is listed on the National Historic Registry.
 Here in small town America we're an active ranching community offering many annual festivals, rodeos and rallies.
-The old downtown is just a block away with shops, a BBQ restaurant, a market and a restored cinema with homemade ice cream.
+The old downtown is just a block away with shops, restaurants, a market and a restored cinema with homemade ice cream.